-Like bank loans, SBA 7(a) loans are highly desirable because of their long terms and long-interest rates.
-This being said, however, although more easily accessible than bank loans, SBA loans will still require a lengthy application process and high qualifications.
+Like bank loans, SBA 7(a) loans are highly desirable because of their long terms and low interest rates.
+While SBA loans are more easily accessible than bank loans, they do require a lengthy application process and high qualifications.

-- Term length: Six months to five years
+- Term length: Three months to 10 years

 - Payment frequency: Monthly

-Like Fundation, Funding Circle offers an affordable business debt consolidation loan option with speed and a simple application that you won’t find with banks or SBA loans.
-Generally, you can complete your initial application for Funding Circle online in just 10 minutes—and on average, Funding Circle funds loans in three business days after you’ve submitted a complete application with all documents.
+Funding Circle offers an affordable business debt consolidation loan option with speed and a simple application that you won’t find with banks or SBA loans.
+You can typically complete your initial application for Funding Circle online in just 10 minutes and loans are funded in an average of three business days after you’ve submitted a complete application with all documents.

-To qualify for a term loan from Funding Circle, you’ll need at least two years in business and a minimum credit score of 620.
-Funding Circle does not dictate a minimum for annual revenue.
+You need at least two years in business and a minimum credit score of 660 to qualify for a term loan from Funding Circle.
+The online lender does not dictate a minimum for annual revenue.

-Although OnDeck offers business consolidation loans with terms shorter than Funding Circle or Fundation, they’re an option worth considering due to their flexible requirements and fast funding times.
+Although OnDeck offers business consolidation loans with terms shorter than Funding Circle, they’re an option worth considering due to their flexible requirements and fast funding times.

 - Payment frequency: Daily or weekly

 Although OnDeck’s payment frequency isn’t as ideal for those looking to free up their cash flow with debt consolidation, OnDeck can fund applications in as little as one day and will work with businesses who have only been in business for a year.